-The applicants for working abroad should be familiar with basic information related to country in which they are seeking employment.
-Knowledge of geographical and geographical and economics data could be crucial during a job interview.
+The applicants for working abroad should be familiar with basic information related to the country in which they are seeking employment.
+Knowledge of geographical and economic data could be crucial during a job interview.

-The candidates for working abroad sould be aware of the regional differences in cultural manners, dress code and language, if they want to apply successfully for work abroad.
+The candidates for working abroad should be aware of the regional differences in cultural manners, dress code and language if they want to apply successfully for work abroad.

-Usually write your international CV or resume in local language to local companies and in English or other foreign language to international ones.
+Usually, write your international CV or resume in the local language to local companies and in English or another foreign language to international ones.